 Allworx, a Windstream company and award-winning developer of Internet Protocol based (IP) phones systems for businesses making the switch to bandwidth-based voice infrastructure, today introduced PowerFlex(TM), its new family of Ethernet switches.
 PowerFlex is specifically designed to complement its current product line.
 The benefits are simplified installation and added reliability for Allworx customers.
 “PowerFlex allows … Continue reading Allworx Introduces PowerFlex →

-When you are trying to find a brand-new phone system, you do want to make sure that you explore the different choices that are available as well as get professional advise and phone system prices from multiple different vendors.
-Remember to take advantage of our Vermont ShoreTel dealer quote tool below to obtain pricing from several different distributors within your local Vermont market.
+If you find yourself considering an up-to-date business phone system, one does need to make sure that you research the different choices available as well as get professional advise and business phone system prices from several different distributors.
+Please use our Vermont ShoreTel dealer quote tool below to obtain prices from several different vendors in your local Vermont market.

 A unique option in the market is the "Hosted PBX."
-Rather than running the system yourself, a hosted PBX is a standard business phone system, hosted and managed by a provider.
-The advantage is largely that you can take a hands off approach to the system, and have little investment in equipment.
+Rather than installing a machine to service your business, a hosted PBX is a standard business phone system, hosted and managed by a provider.
+Often times, this can drive down your costs, and allow for a quick roll out, with little or no equipment needed at your places of business.
 Calls can easily be routed to other numbers as well, such as cells and home phones.
 The advantages do come at a price though, with much of your system being tied up remotely, which can become a nightmare should you later switch to a local system.
 Transferring everything from menus to voicemail to extensions to the new system can become difficult.

 To find a ShoreTel phone system dealer or partner in the Vermont area, scroll up and fill out the form above to have the top ShoreTel deakers fight for your business.

 .
-If you are searching for an authorized Vermont Cisco, Lucent, Avaya dealer, or local Panasonic support, you have come to the right place.
+If you are searching for an authorized Vermont Cisco, Lucent, Avaya dealer, or Harris equipment provider, you have come to the right place.
 Using our directory you can easily find the right certified telephony equipment dealer nearest you.
 Just fill out the form above.

-Legal Disclaimer The ShoreTel technicians that you can find on this internet site are ranked upon client feedback, geographic proximity to your location and other factors.
-PBX-installers.com is not affiliated with ShoreTel directly.
+Legal Disclaimer The ShoreTel partners that you can find on this web site are sorted by customer feedback, geographical proximity to your location and other factors.
+PBX-installers.com is not associated with ShoreTel directly.